elmomoilanen/k-in-a-row/fe/README.md

 ## Production

-Firebase hosting is used in production. `main-fe.yml` Github workflow uploads a new release for every push event to the main branch.
+Firebase hosting is used in production.
+This directory has been connected to a Firebase project by running `firebase init` command.
+GitHub workflow `deploy-fe.yml` uploads a new release to Firebase for every versioned push event to the main branch.